emergenzeHack/ukrainehelp.emergenzehack.info/en/wiki.md

 ## Develop locally using Docker

 Docker can be used to set up the development environment quickly.
-In the **Docker** folder, insided the root of the project, there a Dockerfile that is used to generate an image that is used to generate the container.
-The container can be start in order to start or to build the website.
+In the **Docker** folder, there is a Dockerfile that is used to generate the image of the container.
+The container builds and starts the website.

 To build the image, run the following command in the "Docker" folder: